Data Processing Agreement

 - Post-incident review and remediation

-- Written data processing agreements with all Sub-Processors
+- Written data processing agreements with all Sub-Processors; security assessment before engagement and periodic compliance review

-- AI model providers receive only conversation content; no account or billing data is shared
+- AI model providers receive only the query text needed to generate a response; no account or billing data is shared

 - Personal identifiers are minimized in retained billing records after account termination